zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 	- Microservices can fetch updated configurations without restarting, allowing runtime updates to critical parameters, like feature toggles or database connection details.
 	- It supports environment-specific configurations (e.g., dev, test, production) using profiles.
 This reduces duplication and ensures proper configuration per environment.
 	- By integrating with Git or similar version control systems, the Config Server enables version control for configurations.
-- what are the available options
+- What are the available options
-	- git
+	- Git
-	- vault
+	- Vault

 #### Setup Config Server

-- create a git repository for configuration management
+- Create a git repository for configuration management
-- install the Spring cloud config server
+- Install the Spring cloud config server
-- use the `@EnableConfigServer` decorator on the main class
+- Use the `@EnableConfigServer` decorator on the main class
-- add the giturl to the properties file
+- Add the giturl to the properties file

 ```
 your-repo/